eZmaxinc/eZmax-SDK-swift5/docs/ObjectEzsignfolderAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let pkiEzsignfolderID = 987 // Int | The unique ID of the Ezsignfolder
+let pkiEzsignfolderID = 987 // Int |
 let ezsignfolderSendV1Request = ezsignfolder-send-v1-Request(tExtraMessage: "tExtraMessage_example") // EzsignfolderSendV1Request |

 // Send the Ezsignfolder to the signatories for signature